 A couple things that can help right off the bat—if you are working with a wedding planner, or have friends who recently got engaged or married, ask them for recommendations.
-They usually have had the unique experience of working alongside multiple photographers, and will know who is reliable and easy to be around on the wedding day.
+They usually have had the unique experience of working alongside multiple photographers in Denver, or Colorado, or the market you are shopping in, and will know who is reliable and easy to be around on the wedding day.
 If that’s not an option for you, don’t worry!!
 I’m going to break down how to simplify your search for you!

 Find your style (the instagram and pinterest phase)

 I know what you’re thinking—”Really, Kate, Pinterest??
 Instagram???
 I don’t even have a Pinterest account!”

 Trust me, I was a little horrified at myself the first time I opened Pinterest to look for wedding planning inspiration, and some ideas for my own wedding photographer here in Denver, but there is something special about these two search engines.
 They are visual!
 Instead of just looking at a list of names and site descriptions, you can start narrowing down what type of images you are drawn to.
 Go with your gut here, and just start pinning or saving posts that you like.
 It’s best to do this with your partner, because you may discover that you like different things, and it’s easier to come to an agreement early on in the search process.
 As you’re scrolling through all the gorgeous wedding pictures, you’ll start to notice some different styles of photography and editing.
 Start paying attention to common themes in your favorite photos.
 Here’s some of what you might see:

 - Traditional: Posed photos of couples and wedding parties smiling right at the camera.
 Again, the photographer will be interacting and posing a lot during the wedding day.

 - Editorial: It looks like Vogue or Vanity Fair—beautiful soft lighting and dramatic, serious poses.
 Lots of time is spent by the photographer to pose, perfect, and light each photo.